adnanalicic/invoice-processor/backend/CODex_context.md

 - `adapter.in.web.DocumentController`
   - Handles document-related operations such as re-extraction and content retrieval.
   - Endpoints:
-    - `POST /api/documents/{documentId}/reextract` â€” triggers re-extraction for a document.
+    - `POST /api/documents/{documentId}/reextract` — triggers re-extraction for a document.
-    - `GET /api/documents/{documentId}/content` â€” streams the underlying file from storage (PDF/text) for inline viewing by the frontend.
+    - `GET /api/documents/{documentId}/content` — streams the underlying file from storage (PDF/text) for inline viewing by the frontend.

 ## Admin API for Integrations
 - `adapter.in.web.AdminController`